eltonrhomem/bing-maps-front/README.md

 ];
 ```

-- depois de criado a Keym copie a key e utilize-a no seu código
+- depois de criado a Key copie a key e utilize-a no seu código